-High frequency PCBs offer a wide range of properties.
+High frequency PCB offer a wide range of properties.
 Understanding these properties helps you to understand these PCBs.
-These printed circuit boards are called high frequency PCBs because of the properties they offer.
+These printed circuit boards are called high frequency Boards because of the properties they offer.
 Let us have a look at the properties of these PCBs.

-Dissipation factor: HF PCBs have a low dissipation factor which falls between 0.0019 and 0.025.
+Dissipation factor: frequency PCB have a low dissipation factor which falls between 0.0019 and 0.025.
 This value helps to ensure that the signal transmission rate isn’t affected.
 Low dissipation factor also enables improved signal transmission.
 A lower dissipation factor can help to minimize signal loss.

 Chemical resistance: High frequency PCBs can withstand chemicals.
 These boards can survive chemical attack when exposed to one.
 Due to this property, these circuit boards are less likely to corrode.

 Low moisture absorption: These PCBs have a low rate of water absorption.
 It doesn’t absorb moisture and as such, it can withstand a humid environment.

 Low dimensional stability: frequency PCB feature low dimensional stability.
 These PCBs maintain their size irrespective of the temperature they are exposed to.
 Even when they are exposed to heat, their size remains the same.

 Guidelines for Designing High Frequency PCB